robotframework/robotframework-RFCP-syllabus/basics.md

 ### Understanding Libdoc HTML outputs

-`Libdoc` is Robot Framework's built-in tool capable of generating documentation for Robot Framework libraries and resource files in HTML (for humans) and XML or JSON (for tools) formats.
+`Libdoc` is Robot Framework's built-in tool for generating documentation for Robot Framework libraries and resource files in HTML (for humans) and XML or JSON (for tools) formats.
 [[User Guide: Library documentation tool][UG Library documentation tool]]

 ## CONTROL STRUCTURES